fadion/Sanitizer/README.md

 ## Usage in Laravel

-First off, in Laravel you can directly use the Facade if that's your style.
+In Laravel you can directly use the Facade if that's your style.
 Just remember to include the ServiceProvider and Facade as in the instructions.
 After that, it's as easy as writing:

 ```php
 $inputs = [/* some inputs */];